-Employees shall be well-groomed and exhibit a business appearance while conducting and performing official duties, including through web cam video meetings.
+Employees shall be well-groomed and exhibit a business appearance while conducting and performing official duties, including through virtual or remote meetings.
 This personal appearance policy will apply to all officers with the exception of those engaged in actual, ongoing undercover work and authorized by the division deputy chief.